michaelrosejr/arubasso/README.md

 <img src="images/ccs-saml-config-settings-summary.png" alt="saml-settings" height="70%" width="70%">

-* Create teh recovery user per the instructions
+* Create the recovery user per the instructions
 * Validate the settings are correct
 * Save and Finish the configruation.
 * If you get an error that the SAML configuraiton wasn't completed using the account with the @domain.com.
 You'll have to log back up and login with the SAML domain and go through the above configuration again.